2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/url-schema.md

 </style>

 The **URL Schema** describes how the paths look to access WebAPIs.
 When using [$2sxc JS](xref:JsCode.2sxcApi.$2sxc) or other helpers like [dnn-sxc-angular](xref:JsCode.Angular.Index) most if this is automatic.
-So this information is most usefull if you are doing something very custom or accessing 2sxc APIs from externally (like mobile apps).
+So this information is most useful if you are doing something very custom or accessing 2sxc APIs from externally (like mobile apps).

 ## Finding the right URLs in the Admin-Dialogs